saikrmet/open-census-mcp-server/building_opencensusmcp_lessons_learned.md

 - QC agents could supervise and ensure accuracy
 - More flexibility for adding value without MCP bloat

+**Cross-Survey Architecture Potential**: Geographic intelligence is universal across federal surveys - FIPS codes and location parsing work for CPS, SIPP, ACS, etc. But each survey needs specialized knowledge bases for variables and methodology.
+The refactored architecture could share a Geographic Agent while maintaining survey-specific agents (CPS Knowledge Agent and ACS Knowledge Agent), as well as a Cross-Survey Mapping Agent for concept bridging.
+This would mostly resolve personality consistency issues through focused agent instructions, while enabling queries like "unemployment data" to intelligently route between ACS occupation information and CPS labor force statistics.

 ### Data Enrichment Strategy
 **Simple keyword and description expansion was a smart move** for broadening concept linkage and understanding.
-Probably didn't need as much enrichment as implemented, but the approach improved discoverability significantly.
+Probably didn't need as much enrichment as was implemented, but the approach significantly improved discoverability.

 ## Design Decisions and Tradeoffs